- Departments & Offices I - Z

 The MOU agrees to provide funding for the North Athens Project through $39 million from the $44.5 million Affordable Housing Project included in the SPLOST 2020 program passed by voters on November 5, 2019.
 These funds would be used for governmentally-owned components of the North Athens Project or infrastructure supporting it.

 This may take the form of direct expenditures by ACCGov in public infrastructure such as streets, curbing, sidewalks, lighting, utilities, public parking facilities, parks, recreation facilities, and other public facilities or to AHA to expend in support of providing affordable housing such as interests in land, public parking, and investment in affordable housing facilities for this project.

 The balance of the budgeted SPLOST 2020 funds designated in this project - $5.5 million - would be reserved for other affordable housing initiatives.
-If the SPLOST 2020 program does not pass, funding amounts and redevelopment plans for the North Athens Project would be subject to change.

 H.J.
 Russell & Company selected the Athens partnership’s bid for the property in spring 2019.
 The required due diligence period recently ended, which allowed the partners to publicly announce the project.
 The closing on the property is expected to occur in the next several months after required federal and state approvals take place.

 “This partnership presents a great opportunity to expand the number of affordable and workforce homes downtown, and create a healthy, sustainable, and well-maintained environment for residents,” said Mayor Kelly Girtz.
 “Families in this community will have a fresh opportunity to be supported by locally-based property managers with extensive experience in positive customer service, in the highest quality new affordable housing.”